CCTE Model Modern China-Pakistan Joint Education Programme Launched - UrduPoint

 CCTE Model Modern China-Pakistan Joint Education Programme Launched

+Launching ceremony of CCTE Model Modern China-Pakistan Joint Education Programme was held at the headquarters of Tang International Education (TIE) Group in Beijing

-BEIJING, (UrduPoint / Pakistan Point News - 14th Oct, 2021 ) ::A launching ceremony of CCTE Model Modern China-Pakistan Joint Education Programme has been held at the headquarters of Tang International Education (TIE) Group in Beijing.
+BEIJING, (UrduPoint / Pakistan Point News - 15th Oct, 2021 ) :Launching ceremony of CCTE Model Modern China-Pakistan Joint Education Programme was held at the headquarters of Tang International Education (TIE) Group in Beijing.

 President of TIE said that the TIE Group, Li Jinsong has been promoting TVET cooperation and playing its role in development of high-quality human resource for the last 15 years.